Mount Si Natural Resources Conservation Area, Near North Bend

 Middle Fork Snoqualmie Natural Resources Conservation Area, near North Bend

-In collaboration with the Mountains to Sound Greenway Trust, DNR is expanding recreation opportunities in the 10,828-acre Middle Fork Snoqualmie Natural Resources Conservation Area, which protects native habitats and provides some of the state's most popular trailheads, like Mailbox Peak.
-DNR will be collaborating with the Mountains to Sound Greenway Trust to complete the upper alpine 0.5 miles of the 5-mile hiking trail that accesses Mailbox Peak summit, summer 2020.
-Added features will include finishing rock steps and tread work.
+In collaboration with the Mountains to Sound Greenway Trust, DNR is expanding recreation opportunities in the 10,828-acre Middle Fork Snoqualmie Natural Resources Conservation Area, which protects native habitats and provides some of the state's most popular trailheads, such as Mailbox Peak.
+DNR will be collaborating with the Mountains to Sound Greenway Trust to complete the upper alpine 0.5 miles of the five-mile hiking trail that accesses the Mailbox Peak summit during the summers of 2021/2022.
+New features will include finishing the rock steps and tread work.

 North Mountain, near Darrington

-In collaboration with Evergreen Mountain Bike Alliance and the Darrington community, DNR opened the new Darrington North Mountain Bike Skills Area July 2017, offering 4-miles of new trails with a variety of difficulty levels, including family-friendly options.
-Approximately ten miles of upper elevation North Mountain bike trails are currently under development for more experienced riders.
-The upper mountain bike trail system on North Mountain near Darrington had a soft opening Fall 2019 with a grand opening to follow Spring/Summer 2020.
-View a map of the trail system here.
-To learn more about the project, visit our Web page.
+In collaboration with Evergreen Mountain Bike Alliance and the Darrington community, DNR opened the new Darrington North Mountain Bike Skills Area in July 2017, offering four miles of new trails with various difficulty levels and including family-friendly options.
+Ten additional trail miles offering downhill trail options for more experienced riders on the Upper North Mountain Bike Trail System had a soft opening in fall 2019.

 Olallie Trail, near North Bend